 Every class meets three days a week.
 Monday and Thursday are Blue Days.
 Tuesday and Friday are White Days.
 Blue and White days consist of four 90 minute blocks.
-All classes meet on Wednesday for 49 minutes.
-Students are able to take 7 courses in a semester plus a resource that meets twice weekly on White Days.
-During Resource, students (9-11) will earn credit for Preparing for College and Careers AND will have 60 minutes to reach out for academic assistance.
-Please note: This bell schedule model continues to be reviewed and slight adjustments may be made to the length of class periods.
+All classes meet on Wednesday for approximately 50 minutes.
+Students are able to take 7 courses in a semester plus an extra 90 minute period that meets twice weekly on White Days called Pathways to Excellence (PtE).
+During the first 30 minutes of PtE, students in 9th grade will earn credit for Preparing for College and Careers.
+10th, 11th, and 12th grade students will have grade level specific seminars.
+The remaining 60 minutes is available for students to receive Academic Assistance.